apache/flink-statefun/docs/index.md

 ## Learn By Doing

-If you prefer to learn by doing, start with our code :ref:`walkthrough <walkthrough>`.
+If you prefer to learn by doing, start with our code [walkthrough]({{ site.baseurl }}/getting-started/walkthrough.html).
 It provides a step by step introduction to the API and guides you through real applications.

 ## Learn Concepts Step By Step

-If you prefer to learn concepts step by step, start with our guide to :ref:`main concepts <concepts>`.
+If you prefer to learn concepts step by step, start with our guide to [main concepts]({{ site.baseurl }}/concepts/application-building-blocks.html).
 It will walk you through all the API's and concepts to build advanced stateful systems.

 ## Start A New Project

-The :ref:`project setup <project_setup>` instructions show you how to create a project for a new Stateful Functions application in just a few steps.
+The [project setup]({{ site.baseurl }}/getting-started/project-setup.html) instructions show you how to create a project for a new Stateful Functions application in just a few steps.